Christmas Cactus Versus Thanksgiving Cactus Versus Easter Cactus

 More Ways to Tell a Christmas Cactus from a Thanksgiving Cactus

-Many of the available plants are hybrid crosses of Christmas and Thanksgiving cacti (Schlumbergera x buckleyi) that come in a rainbow of exotic colors, including orange, purple, yellow, red, pink, white, and two-tones.
+Many of the available plants are hybrid crosses of Christmas and Thanksgiving cacti, such as S. x buckleyi (a hybrid of S. russelliana x S. truncata), and come in a rainbow of exotic colors, including orange, purple, yellow, red, pink, white, and two-tones.

 Look at their bloom color and the way the flower blooms: